-Barrafina Frith St, is the original Barrafina.
-They have moved to a new, bigger premises in Soho, right by its sibling Quo Vadis (which I love too), on Dean Street.
-Before moving to Dean St in 2016, Barrafina of Frith St opened in January 2007.
-It’s the brainchild of brothers Sam & Eddie Hart, they took inspiration from the exceptional Cal Pep in Barcelona.
-I’ve been there too and everything I ate was lick the plate good.
-The same can be said for Barrafina, it does its thing with gusto and I’ve been coming for years.
-The restaurant earned a well-deserved Michelin star under executive head chef Nieves Barragán Mohacho in 2014 and have kept it ever since.
+Barrafina Frith St is the original Barrafina, now relocated to a larger space in Soho, just a stone’s throw from its sibling Quo Vadis (which I also love).
+Before making the move to Dean St in 2016, Barrafina opened on Frith St in January 2007.
+The restaurant is the brainchild of brothers Sam and Eddie Hart, who drew inspiration from the exceptional Cal Pep in Barcelona – another spot I’ve visited, where everything I ate was lick-the-plate good.
+Barrafina follows in those footsteps, doing its thing with gusto, and I’ve been a loyal fan for years.
+In 2014, the restaurant earned a well-deserved Michelin star under executive head chef Nieves Barragán Mohacho, and they’ve held onto it ever since.

 The specials always come on the blackboard.

-Pan con tomate £3.80 is refreshing, comes with a crunch of salt and is sweet at the same time.
-It’s also a staunch mainstay that has never left the menu.
-If you leave it for a few minutes, the juice of the tomatoes seeps into the the garlic smeared sour dough it comes with, giving a pleasing tomato squelch.
-Yet the edges of of the bread retain their crispness.
-I like it this way.
+Pan con tomate (£3.80) is refreshing, with a perfect balance of salt and sweetness.
+A staunch mainstay, it’s never left the menu.
+If you let it sit for a few minutes, the tomato juice soaks into the garlic-smeared sourdough, creating a satisfying tomato squelch.
+Meanwhile, the edges of the bread hold onto their crispness.
+This is the way I like it.

 Of course you have to get the pimientos de padrón £5.75.
 The plump little peppers are shallow fried in olive oil and whilst piping hot, they get a good bit of Salt Bae elbow action.
 These are greens worth having.
 I get them every time.